Stack Traces#

 If your system has the prerequisites described above, and the crash you are reporting is not from a Flatpak app, you can follow the steps below.

 First install gdb, the GNU debugger, if it’s not already installed.
-Then simply run these commands:
+(Most Linux operating systems provide it in a package named gdb.)
+Once you have installed gdb, run this command:

 $ coredumpctl gdb